vikshiyan/My-bike-landing/README.md

 ## Demo Link
 You can view the live version of the project [here](https://vikshiyan.github.io/My-bike-landing/).

+## Description
 This is a responsive one-page website created using modern web technologies like HTML and CSS (SASS).
 It showcases a clean and minimalist design that is developed using Pixel Perfect standards, ensuring a precise match with the design provided in Figma.

 ## Design
-The original design for this project can be found on [Figma](https://www.figma.com/design/NZQAIydtHo5QkINyGLHNcq/BIKE-New-Version?node-id=0-1&node-type=canvas&t=duaJrx5YcR5LM9E0-0)
+The original design for this project can be found on [Figma](https://www.figma.com/design/NZQAIydtHo5QkINyGLHNcq/BIKE-New-Version?node-id=0-1&node-type=canvas&t=duaJrx5YcR5LM9E0-0).

 ## Key features include: